 2. Policy Statement

 a.
-Investment authority for University funds is delegated to the Vice President and Chief Financial Officer or that individual’s designee(s).
+Investment authority for university funds is delegated to the Vice President and Chief Financial Officer, or designee(s).

 b.
-The Vice President and Chief Financial Officer shall establish, through appointment, an Investment Committee.
+The Vice President and Chief Financial Officer will establish, through appointment, a Treasury Advisory Committee.
 The Vice President and Chief Financial Officer is a member of this committee.
-The Investment Committee will determine the Boise State University Investment Guidelines.
+The Treasury Advisory Committee will determine the Boise State University investment guidelines.

 Safety and preservation of principal is the single most important objective of the investment program.
 Investments must be undertaken in a manner that seeks to ensure the preservation of capital in the overall portfolio.
 The objective will be to mitigate credit and interest rate risk.